deadlyvipers/dojo_rules/introduction.md

 My name is Allen Chang.
 Welcome to the Dojo.
+My favourite Code School path is JavaScript.